willpatterson/HOPSTACK/README.rst

 - HTTP(S)
 - SSH

-LASDI is currently under development.
+DI is currently under development.

-LAS Data Interpreter References (LASDIRs):
+Data Interpreter References (DIRs):
 ------------------------------------------

-Strings decoded by LASDI are called ``LAS Data Interpreter References (LASDIRS)``, or ``Data References`` for short.
-LASDIR syntax could be considered an extention of traditional URL syntax, adding a few new schemes, utilizing Parameters to parse and filter data, and allowing raw data to be valid under certain schemes.
-LASDIRs are comprised of two individual peices: A ``URL`` or raw data sring, and variable combinations of ``Paramters``.
+Strings decoded by DI are called ``Data Interpreter References (DIRS)``, or ``Data References`` for short.
+DIR syntax could be considered an extention of traditional URL syntax, adding a few new schemes, utilizing Parameters to parse and filter data, and allowing raw data to be valid under certain schemes.
+DIRs are comprised of two individual peices: A ``URL`` or raw data sring, and variable combinations of ``Paramters``.

-LASDIR Schemes:
+DIR Schemes:
 ---------------

-LASDIR syntax provides several custom URL schemes that allow for interaction with higher-level LASubway processes:
+DIR syntax provides several custom URL schemes that allow for interaction with higher-level HOPSTACK processes:

-**Previous LASO object output:** The base of the file path is the output directory of the previous LASubway Object in the pipeline
+**Previous LASO object output:** The base of the file path is the output directory of the previous HOPSTACK Object in the pipeline

 ::